websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/configuring-ccr-in-a-local-follower-data-center.md

 If your new Liferay DXP/Elasticsearch Cross-Cluster Replication installation is likely to add indexes over time, or you just want to avoid manually replicating all the Liferay DXP indexes, you can leverage the auto-follow functionality of Elasticsearch.

-> Refer to Elastic's Auto-Follow documentation: <https://www.elastic.co/guide/en/elasticsearch/reference/7.x/ccr-auto-follow.html>
+> Refer to Elastic's auto-follow documentation: <https://www.elastic.co/guide/en/elasticsearch/reference/7.x/ccr-auto-follow.html>

 Here's the overview: